The Expansion Problem for Infinite Trees: Branch-continuous algebras

 The set of all possible profiles (again, for some fixed $\omega$-semigroup~$\frakS$), forms a $\bbT^?$-algebra~$\frakA$ which is branch-continuous.
 The elements of the form $a_{\sigma_\rmI,\sigma_{\rmI\rmI}}$ form a semigroup-like subalgebra, those of the form $\inf_{\sigma_{\rmI\rmI}} a_{\sigma_\rmI,\sigma_{\rmI\rmI}}$ form a deterministic subalgebra, and every element of~$A$ is a join of such elements. \end{Exam}

 Using join-distributivity and meet-distributivity, one can show that a product $\pi(t)$ in a branch-continuous algebra can be computed by taking a join over meets over products along single branches of~$t$ (see~\cite{BlumensathZZ} for details).
 In particular, a product of this form is $\MSO$-definable.
 Together with the translation of automata into branch-continuous $\bbT^?$-algebras, this leads to the following two results from~\cite{BlumensathZZ} (Proposition~4.37 and Theorem~4.42, respectively). \begin{Prop} Every finitary branch-continuous $\bbT^?$-algebra is $\MSO$-defin\-able. \end{Prop} \begin{Thm} A language $K \subseteq \bbT^?\Sigma$ is regular if, and only if, it is recognised by a morphism into a finitary branch-continuous $\bbT^?$-algebra. \end{Thm} The class of branch-continuous algebras is a proper subclass of the one of $\MSO$-definable algebras.
 Both classes can play a similar role in language theory.
 The reason we usually work with $\MSO$-definable algebras instead of branch-continuous ones is that the latter do not form a pseudo-variety\?: the class of branch-continuous algebras is not closed under finitely-generated subalgebras.
 In particular, syntactic algebras are usually not branch-continuous.
-Here, we are more interested in the fact that branch-continuous algebras have unique branch-continuous expansions.

-The proof makes use of the following observation. \begin{Lem} Every branch-continuous algebra~$\frakA$ has a least deterministic subalgebra~$\frakC$ such that $C$~forms a set of join-generators of~$\frakA$. \end{Lem} \begin{proof} Let $I \subseteq A$ be the set of all \emph{join-irreducible} elements of~$A$, i.e., elements that cannot be expressed as a (possibly infinite) join of strictly smaller elements.
+Here, we are more interested in the fact that branch-continuous algebras have unique branch-continuous expansions, although we can only prove uniqueness, not existance, since we are missing an analogue of Lemma~\ref{Lem: inclusion of semigroup-like subalgebra is meet-distributive}.
+The proof makes use of the following observation. \begin{Lem} Let $\bbT^{?\thin} \subseteq \bbT^0 \subseteq \bbT^?$.
+Every finitary branch-continuous $\bbT^0$-algebra~$\frakA$ has a least deterministic subalgebra~$\frakC$ such that $C$~forms a set of join-generators of~$\frakA$ and the inclusion $\frakC \to A$ is meet-distributive. \end{Lem} \begin{proof} Let $I \subseteq A$ be the set of all \emph{join-irreducible} elements of~$A$, i.e., elements that cannot be expressed as a (possibly infinite) join of strictly smaller elements.
 Then $I$~is contained in every set of join-generators of~$A$.
 Furthermore, since $A$~is sort-wise finite, $I$~forms a set of join-generators of~$A$.
 (Given an element $a \in A$, one can show by induction on the number of elements strictly smaller than~$a$ that $a$~is a join of elements of~$I$.)